-The Eagle Theatre is a reconstruction of the first building in California specifically designed as a theater.
-Built in October 1849 of wood frame and canvas with a tin roof, it provided entertainment for three months before flooding on January 4, 1850.
+The Eagle Theatre is a reconstruction of the first building in California specifically designed as a theatre.
+Built in October 1849 of wood frame and canvas with a tin roof, the theatre provided entertainment for three months before flooding on January 4, 1850.